pothoss/Repr/README.md

 # Repr-Dashboard
-Repr Dashboard is a web app which allows you to :
+Repr' (pronounce "repair") Dashboard is a web app which allows you to :
   Have two views:
     -First view : A dashboard made fr big screens such as TV for example.
     -Second view : A view to add edit and complete a task